-"Some of My Laborers Don't Think They'll Like It..."
+"Some of My Men Don't Think They'll Like It..."

-By Justin Breithaupt, Jr.; Non-Stop Scaffolding, Inc. 800-845-0845; breithaupt@gmail.com
+By Justin Breithaupt, Jr.; Non-Stop Scaffolding, Inc. 800-845-0845 - breithaupt@gmail.com

-This is something we've heard a lot in the past.
-Here's how it goes: we approach a masonry contractor about the possibility of using Non-Stop and he says, "I've asked my guys what they think about it, and some of them don't like it, " or "my men don't want to use anything but frames."
+This is something we hear a lot.
+Here's how it goes: We approach a masonry contractor about the possibility of using Non-Stop, and he says, "I've asked my guys what they think about it, and some of them don't like it, " or "my men don't want to use anything but frames."

-Now, is it the bricklayers or the laborers saying that to the boss?
+Now, is it the bricklayers or the laborers saying that?
 In our experience, we've never met a bricklayer who didn't love working on Non-Stop.
-Eliminate all the bending down and reaching up to lay 35-pound blocks and that bricklayer is going to hug you.
-And it's the bricklayers that make your money - let's keep them happy.
+Eliminate all the bending down and reaching up to lay 35-pound blocks and that bricklayer will love you.
+And it's the bricklayers that make your money so let's keep them happy.
 Actually, all the resistance comes from the laborers.
-Let's try to figure out why.
+Let's figure out why.

-You build Non-Stop once, at the beginning of the job, on the ground, no climbing.
-Nothing weighs more than a sack of mix.
+You build Non-Stop once, at the beginning of the job, on the ground, so there's no climbing.
+No part weighs more than a sack of mix.
 It takes about half as much time as frames.
 From then on, the towers are moved from wall to wall with a forklift.
-That eliminates all the scaffold and building and tear-down for the entire duration of the job!
+That eliminates all the scaffold building and tear-down for the entire duration of the job!
 The laborers ought to like that.

 Non-Stop lets you start the wall right off the scaffold.
 The bricklayers walk on the ground and the laborers walk on the scaffold.
-When the wall gets to a comfortable height, the bricklayers' walkboards are dropped in place in about 30 seconds.
-Nobody moves.
-There is no 20-minute break because they got scaffold-high.
+When the wall gets to a comfortable working height, the bricklayers' walkboards are dropped in place in about 30 seconds.
+Nobody moves to another wall.
+There is no 25-minute work stoppage because they got scaffold-high.
 Everyone just keeps on working.
 That's less work for the laborers.
 They ought to like that, too.

-On frames, the laborers have to raise the boards and leftover material every 4 to 6 feet.
-That's about a 20minute pain-in-the-behind (and hazardous) job they do several times a day.
+On frames, the laborers have to raise the boards and leftover materials every 4 to 6 feet.
+That's about a 20-minute pain-in-the-behind (and hazardous) job they have to do many times a day.
 There's none of that on Non-Stop, they just keep tending.
 They ought to really like that.

-So what's left for the laborers to do?
-Tend the masons and raise the scaffold.
+So what's left for the laborers to do on Non-Stop?
+Tend the masons and crank the scaffold.
 The laborers raise the scaffold every 20 minutes or so.
 They crank for about 3 minutes and tend for about 20 to 30.
 Cranking is easy due to the winch gearing.
 You can land a pallet of split-faced 12s and crank it one-handed.
-They stay with their bricklayers all day long and keep them covered up with materials.
+They stay with the bricklayers all day long and keep them covered up with materials.
 That's all.